I thought having teens was good for my prayer life, but that was nothing compared to having a child leave for college.

 This verse points out another reason to pray: Prayer leads to praise.
 When we pray, God gets all the praise and glory and thanks for the outcome.
 We’re acknowledging that He is at work in our situation.
 We’re placing our trust in Him, knowing His plans for us are good because He is good.

 And let’s remember that God’s sovereignty isn’t a reason not to pray – it’s a reason to pray.
 If God wasn’t sovereign, why would we bother asking Him to do anything?
 We have the privilege of praying to the one true God, the Maker and Ruler of all creation.
 He is the One with the power to answer our heartfelt prayers.

-No matter what you face this week, God will use your suffering to grow your character, endurance, and hope in Him.Share
+No matter what you face this week, God hears your prayers for yourself and those you care about.Share